Destro: Devil's Due (2001–2008)

-Destro and the Baroness attend the meeting in Zartan's Florida compound, appearing to all as couple on the outs.
-After hearing him out, Destro and Lilian stage a coup, and take the Commander prisoner.
-Using the nanites on the Commander and all the former Cobra agents (save Zartan), Destro is able to secure his hold over the organization, and effect the reunification the Commander had hoped for.
+Destro and the Baroness attend a meeting in Zartan's Florida compound, appearing to all as a couple on the outs.
+After listening, Destro and Lilian stage a coup and take the Commander prisoner.
+Using the nanites on the Commander and all the former Cobra agents except Zartan, Destro is able to secure his hold over the organization, and effect the reunification the Commander had hoped for.
 Manipulating all the members of Cobra, Destro unleashes the nanites on the United States, very nearly taking over.
 It is only because of the intervention of the G.I.
 Joe team (who were reinstated when the Commander returned to U.S. soil), and Cobra Commander (who was freed from the prison by Storm Shadow, and cured of the nanites) that Destro fails in his bid for domination.
 When the nanites are defeated, the real Destro is freed from his paralyzed state just in time to greet Alex and Lilian, who are imprisoned after the Baroness rescues them from their losing battle.

 Back in control, Destro is forced to make restitution to Cobra for his son's transgressions.
 Offering the Commander an explanation for the doppelganger as well as the hi-tech Destro family helmet that aided Alex in his deception, Destro agrees to work with Cobra until such time that he feels the debt is paid.
-Soon after this, the Baroness is kidnapped by the yakuza, and Destro teams up with G.I.
-Joe (Flint has also gone missing) to rescue her.
-In the fight, Alex proves his newfound loyalty to his father, and follows orders exactly.
+Soon after this, the Baroness is kidnapped by the yakuza, and Destro teams with G.I.
+Joe to rescue her.
+(Flint has also gone missing.)
+In the fight, Alex proves his newfound loyalty to his father and follows orders exactly.
 The Commander is captured by Serpentor, now in charge of the Coil.
 When he and a group of Joes affect an escape, he contacts Destro, stating "assist me, and all debts are clear".
 Rallying all of Cobra with him, Destro assaults Cobra Island and helps defeat the Coil.
-After the battle, the Commander has disappeared, and Destro is left, seemingly against his desires, in charge of Cobra.
-So when the Commander finally surfaces with Storm Shadow in tow, Destro takes the opportunity to leave Cobra, for good and all.
+After the battle, the Commander has disappeared, and Destro is left, perhaps reluctantly, in charge of Cobra.
+When the Commander finally surfaces with Storm Shadow in tow, Destro takes the opportunity to leave Cobra.
 In a shocking twist, however, the Baroness does not join him.